 These are difficult and uncertain times.
-With recent news that we are formally in a recession people’s economic situations are in jeopardy with the impact on people’s health, wealth and wellbeing a huge concern.
+With the recent news that we are formally in a recession, people’s economic situations are in jeopardy with the impact on people’s health, wealth, and well-being a huge concern.

 The Chartered Institute of Personnel and Development estimates that a quarter of UK employers are expected to make some redundancies due to the pandemic (survey conducted by People Management and the CIPD April 2020) and this is likely to be higher as the months have passed.

 With the Furlough Scheme (Coronavirus Job Retention Scheme) currently being drawn to a close in October many people are concerned for their jobs and livelihoods and worried that they will be made redundant prior to the scheme ending.
 Organisations are at risk of losing their talent and skills and this will inadvertently hinder their recovery and moving forward.